dohr-michael/crud-operations-dsl/README.md

 # crud-operations-dsl
-Based to java 8, strategy pattern.
+Based to java 8.
 Help to create crud operation with some validations.

 ## Sample